-I wouldn’t call it a superfood, but I whole heartedly agree that everyone should eat oats for breakfast every day.
+I wouldn’t call it a superfood, but I whole heartedly agree that oats are the ideal breakfast cereal.
 I’m a bit of an oatmeal fanatic.
 It has been my main staple for breakfast ever since I spent a semester in London in 1989.
 That is where I discovered muesli.
-Muesli is like an uncooked granola.
+Muesli is like granola except it is untoasted and does not need oil and sugar to make it stick together in clumps.
 It is rolled oats (I much prefer quick oats), nuts, seeds, some cereal flakes, and dried fruit.
 My favorite brand in Europe even had some powdered milk already mixed in.
-Pretty much anywhere I went in Europe, I could go into any convenience store or grocery and buy a box of muesli for a nutritious meal that was light weight, non perishable, easy to pack in a bag, and cheaper than eating fast food.
-I generally tried to eat it with milk (powdered was the most convenient for travel), but I just ate it with water when I couldn’t get milk easily and although I like it a lot better with milk, and it is nutritionally much more complete with milk, it isn’t too bad without it.
+Pretty much anywhere I went in Europe, I could go into any convenience store or grocery and buy a box of muesli for a nutritious meal that was light weight, non perishable, compact for packing in a backpack, and cheaper than fast food.
+I generally tried to eat it with milk (powdered was the most convenient for travel), but I just ate it with water when milk was inconvenient to find and although I like it a lot better with milk, and it is nutritionally much more complete with milk, it isn’t too bad without.

-Ever since then, my staple breakfast has been plain, raw rolled oats mixed with fruit, milk, nuts, seeds, and a bit of bran flakes or corn flakes for a crunchy texture.
+Ever since then, my staple breakfast has been plain, raw rolled oats mixed with fruit, milk, nuts, seeds, and a sprinkle of bran flakes or corn flakes on top (after the milk) for crunch.
 A bowl of raw (or toasted) oats and seeds tastes great and keeps you full for a long, long time.
 Quick oats are easier to chew than the old-fashioned or steel-cut oats, but I like to soak my breakfast oats in milk for at least 15 minutes while I shower to make it easier to chew.
-I’ve experimented with soaking steel-cut oats overnight to make it chewable, and it becomes edible, but is still too chewy for my tastes.
-Soaked oats taste better and make their nutrients more bioavailable.
-Oats contain a substance called phytate that can block absorbtion of some of the minerals in your oats, but soaking your oats can help decrease phytate and make them more digestable.
-Soaking overnight makes them more digestible, but I think they taste best after about a half hour.
-And I prefer quick oats which are briefly pre-cooked and then dehydrated so they aren’t truly raw.
-Heating also destroys phytate.
+I’ve experimented with soaking steel-cut oats overnight to make it chewable, and it eventually gets soft enough to be edible, but is still too chewy for my tastes.
+Soaked oats taste better and soaking makes their nutrients more bioavailable.
+Oats contain a substance called phytate that can block absorbtion of some of the minerals in your oats, but soaking your oats helps decrease phytate and make them more digestable.
+Soaking overnight probably increases digestibility even more, but I think taste begins to decline after four hours or so.
+Heating also destroys phytate and that is another reason to prefer quick oats which aren’t truly raw because they are briefly pre-cooked and then dehydrated.

 This is what it looks like when miniature Nordic walkers traverse my breakfast:

-The main reason I like raw oats is that they keep me full a long time.
+One reason I prefer not to cook my oats is that they keep me full a lot longer than hot, cooked oatmeal.
 They don’t digest nearly as quickly as cooked oats, so I don’t get hungry a few hours later.
 In fact, I routinely skip lunch after my superbreakfast.
-Although a 3/4 cup serving of raw oats has more than double the calories of the same size serving of cooked oats, the cooked oats digest more completely and more quickly, so you don’t necessarily actually digest more calories from the raw oats and it takes a lot longer.
+Although a 3/4 cup serving of raw oats has more than double the calories of the same size serving of cooked oats, the cooked oats digest more completely and more quickly, so you don’t necessarily actually digest double the calories from the raw oats and it takes a lot longer.
 Similarly, keeping the seeds ground up a bit coarse helps them digest more slowly too.

-Unfortunately, this superfood is increasingly being contaminated by Roundup because of changing agricultural processes, so it is probably worth paying a few cents more to get organic oats.
-Most Roundup is sprayed on genetically modified crops, but that isn’t the problem with oats because with GMO crops, the Roundup is sprayed when the crop is young and it fairly rapidly biodegrades so that by the time the crop is harvested, there is hardly a trace in the food.
-Unfortunately Roundup is finding a new use and the Environmental Working Group found that most conventionally-grown oats have high levels of Roundup. because of a new trend in agriculture:
+Unfortunately, oats are increasingly being contaminated by Roundup because of changing agricultural processes, so it is probably worth paying a few cents extra to get organic oats.
+Most Roundup is sprayed on genetically modified crops, but that isn’t the problem with oats because with GMO crops, the Roundup is sprayed when the crop is young and it biodegrades fairly rapidly so that by the time the crop is harvested, there is hardly a trace in the food.
+Unfortunately the chemical corporations found a new use for Roundup with oats and the Environmental Working Group found that most conventionally-grown oats have had high levels of Roundup recently:

 Increasingly, glyphosate is also sprayed just before harvest on wheat, barley, oats and beans that are not genetically engineered.
 Glyphosate kills the crop, drying it out so that it can be harvested sooner than if the plant were allowed to die naturally.